Umuzi-org/ACN-syllabus/content/projects/first-personal-website/_index.md

 ## Instructions for reviewer

-- The link submitted should direct you straight to the website
+- The link submitted should direct you to the website.
-- Everything should be linked correctly [social media accounts, work profiles like (github,linkedIN), CV, portfolio/projects,pages]
+		- All social media accounts and work profiles should work.
-- Font and text size should be very clear [makes reading efficient]
+		- Font and text size should be clear.
-- They should make use of the entire web page [work spaced out and not squashed]
+		- They should make use of the entire web page.
-- It should be responsive to all screen sizes
+- It should be responsive to all screen sizes.